Fast and Accurate Emulation of Complex Dynamic Simulators: Fast and exact emulation

 \section{Fast and exact emulation}

+The one-step-ahead emulation framework can be interpreted as a probabilistic analog of the Euler method \citep{biswas2013discussion} for solving ODEs.
+The classical Euler scheme approximates the evolution of a dynamical system by discretizing time and iteratively applying

+where $h$ denotes the function governing the dynamics of the system.
+In our setting, this transition is modeled as a data-driven one-step mapping $x(t_s) \to x(t_{s+1})$, learned using GP emulators.
+Importantly, unlike previously established findings \citep{girard2002gaussian, mohammadi2019emulating} that rely on MC approximation, our method analytically derives the predictive mean and variance using linked GPs, enabling exact and sampling-free uncertainty propagation at each time step.
+This allows the GP-based flow map to serve as a probabilistic surrogate for the unknown vector field $h$, yielding a data-driven and uncertainty-aware generalization of the Euler scheme.

-In contrast to previously established findings, the prediction of GP with uncertain inputs in the one-step-ahead approach can be made computationally tractable by integrating the concept of Linked GP emulators.
-To be specific, the proposed approach predicts each state by linking GP outputs recursively, preserving accuracy without the need for sampling.
-Interestingly, the model structure depicted in Figure \ref{fig:structure} can be interpreted as a special case within the emerging field of Deep GP (DGP) models \citep{damianou2013deep}, which have gained significant attention in the computer experiments literature for their hierarchical representation and enhanced flexibility \citep{sauer2023active, ming2023deep}.
-Unlike canonical DGPs that rely on latent variable hierarchies, the proposed framework employs GP emulators fitted to each state variable, structured in a feed-forward manner reminiscent of deep learning models.
-This formulation facilitates the propagation of uncertainty across layers while maintaining analytical tractability, thereby enhancing predictive performance in dynamic system emulation.
-Building on this integration, we introduce a fast and accurate prediction algorithm for the one-step-ahead approach.
+Building on this foundation, we integrate the concept of linked GP emulators to propagate predictions with uncertain inputs over time.
+Specifically, our method recursively links GP outputs to emulate each state variable, preserving accuracy while maintaining computational efficiency.
+The feed-forward architecture of the proposed framework, illustrated in Figure \ref{fig:structure}, forms a sequentially layered structure where each predicted state is linked to the previous one.
+Interestingly, this structure can be interpreted as a special case within the emerging field of deep GP (DGP) models \citep{damianou2013deep}, which have gained significant attention in the computer experiments literature for their hierarchical representation and enhanced flexibility \citep{ko2022deep, sauer2023active, ming2023deep}.
+However, unlike canonical DGPs that involve latent intermediate layers and require approximate inference, our approach replaces those latent layers with a series of GP emulators, linked recursively to propagate states in a feed-forward manner reminiscent of deep learning models.